 With its peaceful pine forests, white-sand beaches, wetlands and numerous bird species, the park is a lovely place to spend a day in nature and is free to visit.
 There are several walking trails and viewpoints to explore here as well.

 Most people visit the park for its three beaches – S’Amarador Beach (the largest), Cala Mondrago and Calo des Borgit (the smallest).
 These beaches are known for their dazzling blue-green water and some people even consider them to be the most beautiful beaches in Mallorca.

 When the sea is calm, these beaches are great for snorkeling.
 Apparently, lots of fish tend to hide here near the rocks along the shoreline.

 Unfortunately, during my visit, the sea at Mondrago Natural Park was really rough and full of debris so I didn’t get to see those wonderfully calm neon blue waters that the park is famous for.
 Just another reason to come back!

 3) Walk around Cala d’Or Marina

 The lively Cala d’Or Marina is situated in the long and narrow Cala Llonga, just a short walk from the town center.
 Lined with palm trees and filled with gleaming white boats, it’s a scenic place for a stroll.
-This is also where you can charter yachts, book boat tours and rent jet skis.
+This is also where you can charter yachts, go on boat tours and jet ski tours.

 Around the marina, there’s a wide range of restaurants and bars to choose from.
 They offer a variety of cuisines, ranging from seafood (like in the upscale restaurant Port Petit) to burgers, tapas and even Chinese food.
 The marina really comes to life in the evenings since that’s when everyone comes here to have dinner.